 After 19 years at First Business Bank, Michael Losenegger is retiring.
 Michael held several leadership roles in his time at First Business Bank and has left a significant impact on the company and so many employees along the way.
 He reflected on his time well spent among high-performing coworkers building First Business Bank to what it is today.

-I asked him how the company has changed since he joined in 2003, and his answer struck me as very comforting because even though we’ve reached new milestones, he believes working at First Business Bank is very much the same.
+When asked how the company has changed since he joined in 2003, his answer was very comforting because even though we’ve reached new milestones, he believes working at First Business Bank is very much the same.
 His observations are a tribute to the company’s consistent culture that he helped to maintain throughout his tenure.

 Single Best Career Decision